 Village Autism Center is now in network with some of the most common private insurance companies.
-Contact us to find out if your insurance provider is one of them.
+These include: Cigna, United Healthcare, Aetna, and Blue Cross Blue Shield of Georgia.

 We have also successfully negotiated contracts for individuals with insurance providers with whom we are out of network.

-In 2018, GA Medicaid and Medicaid CMOs will begin to cover services for children with autism.
+In 2018, GA Medicaid and Medicaid CMOs began to cover services for children with autism.
+This also includes those with the Katie Beckett Medicaid Waiver.
 Village Autism Center is an approved provider of these services.

 All parents and caregivers are invited to attend our informational workshop sessions.
 Choose the topic that is most important to you and contact us to register.